lightlace/cpp-docs.de-de/docs/standard-library/ios-base-class.md

 ### <a name="parameters"></a>Parameter

 *_Sync*\
-Gibt an, ob alle Streams mit synchronisiert sind `stdio`.
+Gibt an, ob alle Streams mit `stdio`synchronisiert sind.

 ### <a name="return-value"></a>Rückgabewert